50 states + DC · sourced & dated

 Tell us what happened

-Select your state and move-out date.
-We instantly calculate your landlord's legal deadline and whether they've already blown it.
+Your state and move-out date.
+We calculate your landlord's legal deadline and whether they've already blown it.

 We build your case

 Enter each deduction.
-We flag the illegal ones, calculate penalty multipliers, and generate a demand letter citing the exact statute.
+We flag the illegal ones, calculate the penalty your state allows, and draft the letter citing the exact statute.

 Your landlord pays up

-Send the letter.
-Most landlords return the deposit once they see real statute citations and a court filing deadline.
-No lawyer needed.
+Send it.
+Most landlords return the deposit once they see a real citation and a court filing deadline.
+No lawyer.

 Everything renters need.
 Nothing they don't.